Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: The model

 \subsection{The sampling model}

 Let $y_t$ be the series of interest to be predicted $h$-steps ahead.
 At each time $t$, a large number of predictors, organized into $N$ groups and denoted by $\bx_{j,t} := \{x_{j,t,i}\}_{i\geq 1}$ for every $j\in\{1,\ldots,N\}$, are available to the forecaster.
-As we explain in the examples below, a group $j$ might be formed, for instance, by indicators belonging to a given sector or category, by lagged values of one predictors or the dependent variable, or by functional transformations of one predictor.
-Prediction of $y_t$ is hence based on the model:
+A group $j$ might be formed, for instance, by indicators belonging to a given sector or category, by lagged values of one predictors or the dependent variable, or by functional transformations of one predictor.
+Density forecasts of $y_T$, conditional on information available up to $T-h$, are based on the model: